 Update: Severe delays for rail passengers between Norwich and London

-Rail services between London and Norwich were disrupted for more than eight hours on Friday after lines were blocked by a broken down freight train.
+Rail services between London and Norwich were disrupted for more than eight hours today (Friday) after lines were blocked by a broken down freight train.

 The breakdown, which happened during the late morning between Manningtree and Colchester, meant severe delays for passengers travelling between Liverpool Street, Ipswich and Norwich.

 After Network Rail engineers moved the stricken train, the line eventually returned to normal running by about 8.30pm.